 - muscle contraction

 - creating glucose

 A severe thiamine deficiency may prevent the body from performing these functions properly.

 Part of what makes beriberi dangerous is that thiamine does not take long to deplete in the body.
-In people with a deficiency, it is possible to deplete thiamine stores in the body in as little as 2 to 3 weeks.
+In people with a deficiency, it is possible to deplete thiamine stores in the body in as little as

 There are two main forms of beriberi: